Is Texas a Community Property State?

 If you’ve received any assets through inheritance while married, you’ve probably wondered, Is inheritance considered marital property?

-Before answering that question, you need to know how Texas classifies different personal property.
+Before answering that question, you must know how Texas classifies different personal property.

 Within the marital relationship, Texas separates the things you own into categories: separate property and community property.